 For this step, use a professional construction crew that’s very keen on details.
 Every measurement in the framing process is critical since you will be laying down beams and other components that are responsible for keeping your home standing.
 You could hire a smaller crew to keep your costs down, but the framing will likely take longer with fewer people.

 When building your custom home, you may be tempted to spend all of your money on the interior.
-Be sure to set aside a substantial part of your budget for major systems and utilities.
+Be sure to set aside a substantial part of your budget for major systems and utilities like electricity, plumbing, and HVAC — these may end up costing as much as exterior finishes.
+Keep in mind that this home building cost does not include the sinks, toilets, or lights that will be hooked into electrical or plumbing systems.

 Building on a new plot of land with no existing infrastructure means that you have to install new: